Wonder Woman (Seeya, Davichi and T-ara song)

-Wonder Woman is the second project single by South Korean girl groups SeeYa, Davichi, and T-ara released on January 7, 2010.
-It is a follow up to their previous single released together, Women's Generation, with the music style continuing to revolve around themes of women's empowerment, hence the name Wonder Woman.
+"Wonder Woman" is the second project single by South Korean girl groups SeeYa, Davichi, and T-ara released on January 7, 2010.
+It is a follow up to their previous single, "Women's Generation", with the music style continuing to revolve around themes of women's empowerment, hence the title.
 Although T-ara is officially credited on the single, only Eunjung and Hyomin participated in the song.

 Composition

-The single, like its predecessor "Woman's Generation", were written by K. Smith while production and composition was handled by Cho Young-soo.
+The single, like its predecessor "Woman's Generation", was written by K. Smith.
+Production and composition was handled by Cho Young-soo.

 Commercial performance

-The song was an instant hit, with "Wonder Woman" peaking at number six on the Gaon Music Chart, and ranking at number 21 on the year-end Gaon chart in 2010 with 2,301,658 sales.
-At the time of its release, it also was nominated for No. 1 on music show broadcasts.
+"Wonder Woman" was an instant hit, peaking at number six on the Gaon Music Chart, and ranking at number 21 on the year-end Gaon chart in 2010 with 2,301,658 sales.
+At the time of its release, it was nominated for No. 1 on music show broadcasts.

 In popular culture

 WSG Wannabe performed "Wonder Woman" (along with "Women's Generation") at their first concert, which was broadcast by MBC.
-According to Nielsen Korea (reported by MBC News), the highest rated part of the concert was the cover songs performance which achieved a rating of 7.0%, and videos of the performance exploded with popularity online, earning over 4 million views.
+According to Nielsen Korea (reported by MBC News), the highest rated part of the concert was the cover songs performance which achieved a rating of 7.0%, and videos of the performance exploded with popularity online, earning over 6 million views.